Creating To Do Lists In WordPress

 Use Auto Paragraphs

-If this option is enabled (‘Yes’), automatic paragraphs are used to display content in your to-do list items.
+If enabled, automatic paragraphs are used to display content in your to-do list items.

 Integrate with Post Planner

-If you plan to run a collaborative website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same developer that helps to make managing a multi-author WordPress site easier …
+If you are running a multi-author site or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, developed by the same plugin author that provides you with a complete WordPress editorial solution …

-After configuring your options, remember to click the ‘Save Changes’ button to update your settings …
+After you have configured your plugin options in this section, click the ‘Save Changes’ button …

 Advanced Settings